Diorrr/demo/README.md

 # demo
-Project to learn anything about java and Spring
+Project to learn everything about java and Spring